freitzzz/edom-19-20-atb-21/project-research-topic/readme.md

 MoDisco (Model Discovery) is a generic, extensible and global *MDRE* approach that provides a ready-to-use framework implemented on top of the Eclipse Platform as an official Eclipse Project [1].
 It aims at supporting the reverse engineering of IT legacy systems which are to be updated by new developers who don't know its architecture.
 Being a fully open source framework that relies only on generic components and thus providing extensibility for new technologies support, MoDisco differentiates from other MDRE technologies as these are built with specific language parsers, grammars and metamodels that are licensed as properietary.
-One of the biggest issues when working with legacy systems for organizations is the financial costs that it brings (passar esta parte dos custos para benefits of MoDisco)
-**talvez mais algo aqui**

 ### What is MDRE ?